diurnalist/diurnal.st/_posts/2021-07-17-openstack-keystone-federation-part-1.md

 #### Mapping "extra" properties

-Next, the "projects" mapper needed support for actually specifying this "extra" metadata to set on the project when it was created.
+Next, the "projects" mapper needed support for actually specifying this extra metadata to set on the project when it was created.
 Another patch adds support for this in the mapping engine, allowing you to specify an "extra" field in a project mapper to set additional fields: